-Most people know Rhodium-plating as something that is carried out on white gold jewellery, although it is a process which is also used on high-grade sterling silver jewellery.
+Most people know Rhodium-plating as something that is carried out on white gold jewellery, although it is a process that is also used on high-grade sterling silver jewellery.

 Rhodium is a very hard metal but it’s also brittle and very expensive (even more expensive than gold).
 In fact, Rhodium is the most expensive precious metal.
-Therefore, it is not used to make entire pieces of jewellery from but used, instead, to plating other metals.
+Therefore, it is not used to make entire pieces of jewellery but used, instead, to plate, or encase, other metals.

 1. For Protection

-Because rhodium is a very hard metal, it is perfect in protecting the precious metal underneath, which may otherwise show knocks or scratches.
+Because rhodium is a very hard metal, it is perfect for protecting another precious metal underneath, which may otherwise show knocks or scratches.

 2. It’s Hypo-Allergenic